efeelize/eng/kaiyan/invest/manage_money.md

 # 6.market & marketing
 > “market ”the activity or the job,try not to confuse the word "market" for "marketing," marketing is about advertising.it's a different thing, so we never really say "stock marketing." that's not even a thing.

+## 1）bull/bear  market  [n.牛/熊市]
+> 1)so the bull market would be a market that is going very rapidly,that's very strong.

+> 2)the market slows down would be a bear market.

+## 2）emerging market
+> so it's almost like new or growing markets,we're talking about places in the world that aren't established,they're not old and dependable,they're new and exciting.

 # 7.budget [v.做预算] & planning ahead [phr.提前规划]
 > 1)I usually try to budget, especially when I am traveling.
 So maybe on my next trip, I will budget, maybe two thousand or three thousand dollars.